Bogislav Friedrich Emanuel Graf Tauentzien von Wittenberg

 Königreich Preußen: KG, General der Infanterie

-One of King Friedrich Wilhelm II's
+One of King Friedrich Wilhelm II.'s

 closest confidants, Bogislav von Tauentzien took part in the 1793 campaign against France as a young military officer.
 He led troops at Jena as a Generalmajor, thereafter taking command of the Brandenburg Brigade where he busied himself with the reorganization of the Prussian Army.
 He also headed up a corps during engagements at Grossbeeren and Dennewitz, helping to defeat Napoleon during the 1813 occupation of the fortresses at Torgau and Wittenberg.
-General von Tauentzien later commanded Prussia's VI.
-Army Corps, as well as III.
-Army Corps.
-In 1889, the Brandenburg Infantry Regiment Nr.
-20 was renamed in Tauentzien's honor.

 General der Infanterie 00.08.1813